Cologne's Antoniter: Social housing for seniors and the homeless!

 Guido Stephan, Geschäftsführer der Antoniter Siedlungsgesellschaft in Köln, diskutiert evangelische Wohnprojekte und soziale Verantwortung.

-Cologne's Antoniter: Social living space for seniors and homeless people!
+Cologne's Antoniter: Social housing for seniors and the homeless!

-In an environment in which living space is scarce, the task of the ASG remains relevant.
-With around 1,700 apartments, including more than 700 barrier -free senior apartments, it not only offers space, but also social integration for the elderly.
+In an environment where living space is scarce, the task of the ASG remains relevant.
+With around 1,700 apartments, including more than 700 barrier-free senior apartments, it not only offers space but also social integration for older people.
 These forms of living promote a community that is considered particularly important - especially for people aged 60 and over.
-Guido Stephan emphasizes the balance between economic action and social responsibility, a point that is essential in the current situation of the housing market.
+Guido Stephan emphasizes the balance between economic activity and social responsibility, a point that is essential in the current situation of the housing market.

-However, the ASG's commitment goes beyond the pure provision of living space.
-The company offers diversity in social management, including dementia shared apartments and residential groups for people with restrictions.
-A central concern is the creation of forms of living that enable a self -determined life.
-The ASG launched four dementia communities.
-Community and support are in the foreground here, and relatives are actively involved in the care of the patients.
+However, ASG's commitment goes beyond simply providing housing.
+The company offers diversity in social management, including dementia shared apartments and residential groups for people with disabilities.
+A central concern is the creation of living arrangements that enable a self-determined life.
+The ASG has created four dementia living communities.
+Here, the focus is on community and support, and relatives are actively involved in the care of the patients.

 A look into history

 However, the roots of social institutions in the region go back a long way.
 The Clus, for example, has a history of over 500 years, originally founded as a nunnery and later converted into a “poor and old people’s home”.
 More information about the development of this institution and its role today is provided dachstiftung-diakonie.de.
-Today the old people's and nursing home is a home for 122 people and attaches importance to close connections to the city and the local parish.
+Today the old people's and nursing home is home to 122 people and values close connections to the city and the local church community.

-In summary, we can say that the Antoniter Siedlungsgesellschaft and the Evangelical Home Foundation are important pillars of living and care supply in Cologne.
+In summary, we can say that the Antoniter Settlement Society and the Evangelical Home Foundation are important pillars of residential and nursing care in Cologne.
 Their commitment shows that social responsibility is very important even in challenging times.
-This is not only a necessity, but also a contribution to the entire urban life in which community and support are indispensable.
+This is not only a necessity, but also a contribution to the whole of urban life, where community and support are essential.